BuenosTours – Private Buenos Aires Tours

 Feeding time at the Buenos Aires Zoo

-Buenos Aires Zoo details and entrance prices
+Buenos Aires Zoo details

 The General pass shouldn’t be overlooked however, as the majority of the zoo is indeed found within the General layout.
 Meanwhile, the Aquarium has penguins with both fresh and saltwater fish (including piranhas) in large tanks and the reptile area is eerily captivating (especially for the boys).
-However, if after purchasing the general pass and you find yourself thinking that the Rainforest exhibit looks too good to pass up, an extra AR$3.30 at the entrance to each additional exhibit will grant you entry.
+However, if after purchasing the general pass and you find yourself thinking that the Rainforest exhibit looks too good to pass up, a few pesos extra at the entrance to each additional exhibit will grant you entry.

 Nice views in the Buenos Aires Zoo, Palermo